THE IDEA BEHIND CHILD ZERO

 Declining fertility worries governments, particularly chancellors.
 If the proportion of working-age people keeps going south, who’s going to boost the economy and deliver the cash to pay for pensions and the NHS?

-One answer might be a change in immigration policy, following Spain’s example who are welcoming migrants to boost their workforce and their birth rate, but that doesn’t seem popular elsewhere.
-Governments have their own ideas about what kinds of babies they wish to incentivise.
+One answer might be a change in immigration policy, following Spain’s example who are welcoming migrants to boost their workforce and their birth rate, but that doesn’t seem very popular elsewhere.

 All of which made me wonder, if fertility rates continue to plummet, how far might governments go to reverse the trend?